 How can I find out if my CD is getting airplay?

-Our Music Director, Erin, tracks all of the music being played on WMSE.
-You are welcome to call her once in a while at 414-277-6942 and ask, but please keep inquires to a polite minimum!
-Her phone tracking days and hours are Wednesdays through Fridays, 9:30am – 11:30am CST.
-During non-phone tracking days/hours, please email Erin.
+Our Music Director tracks all of the music being played on WMSE.
+You are welcome to email them once in a while and ask, but please keep inquiries to a polite minimum.

 How can my band get an interview on the air?